-a) Methods of improving commercial and technical co-operation between the airlines of the countries participating in the conference.
+- Methods of improving commercial and technical cooperation between the airlines of the countries participating in the conference.

-b) The possibility of securing closer co-operation by the exchange of commercial rights between these European countries.
+- The possibility of securing closer cooperation by the exchange of commercial rights between these European countries.

-a) A French proposal (the "Bonnefous" Plan) to create a European high authority for transport.
+- a French proposal (the "Bonnefous" Plan) to create a European high authority for transport;

-b) An Italian proposal (the "Sforza" Plan) for a joint European airspace, a supra-national air authority and a European air syndicate to conduct all operations in the European airspace.
+- an Italian proposal (the "Sforza" Plan) for a joint European airspace, a supra-national air authority and a European air syndicate to conduct all operations in the European airspace;